-Recently in 2020 U.S Federal Aviation Administration came up with the announcement of two safety rules for UAVs.
+Recently, in 2020, U.S. Federal Aviation Administration announced two safety rules for UAVs.
 These new rules are now anticipating the commercial drone industry in the US for package delivery and logistic purposes.
 These rules have addressed the security, safety, and privacy concerns with the innovative and advantageous utilization of drone delivery systems and technology.

 Advantages of Drone Package Delivery